Express an interest

 When you successfully complete this programme you will be awarded a Professional Diploma in Corporate Banking Credit from UCD.

-This is a level 8 qualification on the National Framework of Qualifications.
+This is a special purpose award and a level 8 qualification on the National Framework of Qualifications.

 Progression